|

 it may seem difficult to understand this logically, but whatever you are

-afraid of starting a fire.
-Well, unconsciously, you probably desire to set
+you’re afraid of starting a fire.
+Well, unconsciously, some part of

 |